THE YERKES PROJECT

 2

-“If you’ve recovered from the birthday festivities, I think it best we discuss this here at the house.
-Could the both of you come for dinner, tonight?
-I assumed you have recovered.”
+“If you’ve recovered from the birthday festivities, I think it’s best we discuss this here at the house.
+Could both of you come for dinner tonight?
+I assumed you had recovered.”

 Used to Peter’s arcane ways, Kevin simply asked if there was anything he should bring.
 He knew it would never be food or drink, but it might well have been files from Yerkes.